Baikal seal: Distribution

+The Baikal seal lives only in the waters of Lake Baikal; they are endemic there.

 The areas of the lake in which the Baikal seals reside change depending on the season, as well as other environmental factors.
 They are solitary animals for the majority of the year, sometimes living kilometres away from other Baikal seals.
 In general, a higher concentration of Baikal seals is found in the northern parts of the lake, because the longer winter keeps the ice frozen longer, which is preferable for pupping.
 However, in recent years, migrations to the southern half of the lake have occurred, possibly to evade hunters.
 In winter, when the lake is frozen over, seals maintain a few breathing holes over a given area and tend to remain nearby, not interfering with the food supplies of nearby seals.
 When the ice begins to melt, Baikal seals tend to keep to the shoreline.